 A digital signature is like a real signature that is used to validate the authenticity and integrity of a message or software or any digital document or financial transaction.
 It symbolizes that the element is solely originated by the signer and also protects the elements from forgery or tampering.
-This post is a part of our Free and Complete Computer Notes important for most of the competitive Exams as UPSC CSE, State PCS, SSC CGL, CHSL, MTS, FSSAI, ASRB, Railways, DMRC, CDS, NDA, and others.
+This post is a part of our Free and Complete Computer Notes important for most of the competitive Exams such as UPSC CSE, State PCS, SSC CGL, CHSL, MTS, FSSAI, ASRB, Railways, DMRC, CDS, NDA, and others.
 You can also check out Our Courses.

 A Digital Signature is an electronic, encrypted, stamp of authentication on digital information such as email messages, macros, or electronic documents.
 A signature confirms that the information originated from the signer and has not been altered.